The best ANZAC Day books to share at home & in the classroom

 Suggested for ages: 5 – 10 years

 I love Jackie French’s books and A Day to Remember is a great addition to the ANZAC Day book genre.
 This non-fiction picture book looks at ANZAC Day from a different perspective, tracing the story of ANZAC Day through the last 100 years.
 It begins with the Gallipoli landings and fighting in 1915 and moves on to look at how the experiences and sacrifices of our soldiers have been remembered on 25 April in the years since then.
-This book is a good way to extend children’s understanding of what the term ANZAC means, particularly in the context of Australia’s participation in many wars since World War I. It prompts children – and adults -to think about how and why we remember and the importance of remembering.
+Reading ANZAC Day books like this one is a good way to extend children’s understanding of what the term ANZAC means, particularly in the context of Australia’s participation in many wars since World War I. It prompts children – and adults – to think about how and why we remember and the importance of remembering.

 Suggested for ages: 8 – 12 years